awsdocs/aws-cloudformation-user-guide/doc_source/troubleshooting.md

 ### Error parsing parameter when passing a list<a name="troubleshooting-errors-error-parsing-parameter-when-passing-a-list"></a>

 When you use the AWS Command Line Interface or AWS CloudFormation to pass in a list, add the escape character \(`\`\) before each comma\.
-The following sample shows how you specify an input parameter when using the CLI\.
+The following sample shows how you specify an input parameter when using the AWS CLI\.

 ```
 ParameterKey=CIDR,ParameterValue='10.10.0.0/16\,10.10.0.0/24\,10.10.1.0/24'